larslind/reference-architectures/guidance-compute-multi-vm/README.md

   }
 ````

-- `"name"` specifies the name to be assigned to the VNet.
+- `name` specifies the name to be assigned to the VNet.
 This name is used both to define the name of the VNet in the Azure environment and as a reference for other resources in the other templates.

-- `"resourceGroup"` specifies the name of the Resource Group that the VNet will be assigned to.
+- `resourceGroup` specifies the name of the Resource Group that the VNet will be assigned to.
 The value of this property must agree with the value specified in the Azure Resource Manager UI, [Azure Powershell script][solution-psscript], or [Bash script][solution-shscript].

-- The `"addressPrefixes"` array specifies CIDR address blocks for the VNet.
+- The `addressPrefixes` array specifies CIDR address blocks for the VNet.
 In this RA there's only a single address block for the VNet: `10.0.0.0/16`.

-- `"subnets"` is an array of objects for specifying subnets.
+- `subnets` is an array of objects for specifying subnets.
 The [network recommendation][guidance-network] for [running multiple VMs on Azure][guidance] is to place all VMs on the same subnet, so one subnet is defined here.
 The subnet object has the following properties:
     - `name` defines the name of the subnet.
 It is also used as reference for other resources in the deployment templates.
     - The `addressPrefix` sub-property specifies the CIDR address block for the subnet.
 Note that the address block specified for the subnet (`10.0.1.0/24`) must be fall within the address block specified for the VNet (`10.0.0.0/16`).

 - `"dnsServers"` is an array of elements which defines the IP addresses of private DNS servers for the VNet.
 The array for this RA is empty to specify that Azure-managed DNS should be used for name resolution.